Kpler/typescript-katas/typescript-backend-katas/src/streetFighter/README.md

 ## Iteration 2

 The requirements have changed!
-Now your employeer wants the method to take the season as input.
+Now your employer wants the method to take the season as input.

 A season starts the 1st of September and ends the 31st of August, included.